View 31 Photos

 Important Information

 The order of events and sightseeing may vary according to local conditions or for operational purposes.The schedules of the domestic airlines in country are subject to frequent changes.
 For this reason, we have indicated approximate times only.
 Your local guide will inform you of any schedule changes as they are informed of them.
-Some road construction &/or weather conditions may lengthen the driving times.
+The driving times listed are point to point and do not include the duration of excursions or stops en route.
+Some road construction and/or weather conditions may lengthen the driving times.
 Our intention is to adhere to the day-to-day itinerary as printed; however order of events and sightseeing may vary according to local conditions.

 Please note lighters and aerosol cans are not allowed planes, trains or sights of special interest, such as Tiananmen square, Forbidden city, The Temple of Heaven, Terracotta Warriors, Three Gorges Dam, and the Wild Goose Pagoda.

 Please note that final flight details will be confirmed on your e-ticket and final documentation which will be sent to you approximately 21 days before departure.
+Check in baggage is included with your flight.
 Weight restrictions will be finalized on your final documentation.
 Should you wish to take additional luggage you will need to pay extra at check-in.
 Check-in should be at least 3 hours before departure.
 If you wish to arrange Airport car parking or accommodation at preferential rates, we recommend you book this in advance with Holiday Extras on 0871 360 2000, quoting HX313.

 IMPORTANT: A printed E-ticket is no longer required at check-in, all you need to do is present your passport to the staff at the desk and your boarding pass will be given to you.
 Please note that you should carry your invoice with flight details on it as you will need to show this at the airport.